rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/allowing-cloudfront-to-access-load-balancers-through-security-groups.md

 Here we create a Security Group per chunk, and feed the chunk into an ingress rule.
 As of this blog post, this will result in 4 Security Groups being created, each of which allows access from 30 CloudFront IP addresses to the load balancer.

 **Please note, however, that CloudFront IP addresses change every now and then.
-At the moment, there doesn't seem to be a better way of restricting access than running this configuration every now and then to refresh the list of IP addresses allowed access.**
+At the moment, there doesn’t seem to be a better way of restricting access than running this configuration every now and then to refresh the list of IP addresses allowed access.**